-The agency shall have a written policy/procedure requiring all access doors on all agency vehicles to be locked or otherwise secured when they are unattended at all times to prevent vehicle theft.
+The agency shall have a written policy/procedure to prevent vehicle theft.

-Documentation: Provide a copy of the policy/procedure addressing how vehicles are to be locked or otherwise secured when unattended to prevent theft.
+Documentation: Provide a copy of the policy/procedure addressing how vehicles are to be locked or otherwise secured when unattended in an effort to prevent theft.
 If anti-theft devices are used, provide evidence and description of how the device meets the standard.